Staff

 Rio Hybert, Project Coordinator

-Rio Hybert (rio@oswegowatershed.org) has called the Pacific Northwest home for the past 19 years.
+Rio Hybert (He/Him) has called the Pacific Northwest home for the past 19 years.
+He is a fourth-generation settler with Greek heritage working remotely on the traditional territory of the Cowlitz, Clackamas, and Kalapuya Peoples.
 Upon moving to Oregon, he grew a deep connection to the mountainous and forested landscapes.
-Originally from Minnesota, Rio moved west to attend Western Washington University, where the region’s recreational activities made him feel at home.
+Originally from Minnesota, Rio has a double major degree from Western Washington University, where the region’s wilderness made him feel at home.
 He brings over seven years of experience in ecological restoration, conservation, and project management to Oswego Lake Watershed Council.

-In this role he is passionate about fostering community engagement and educating others on the importance of watershed management.
-This work goes beyond restoration; it’s about a long-term approach to our complex coexistence with nature.
-In his free time, Rio can be found exploring mountain trails, mushroom hunting, rockhounding, or playing the drums.
+In this role, he is working towards fostering relationships with indigenous people and tribes; and returning traditional ecological knowledge to watershed stewardship.
+This work goes beyond restoration; it’s about a long-term approach to our health and coexistence with nature.
+In his free time, Rio can be found exploring mountain trails, mushroom hunting, rockhounding, and playing the drums. rio@oswegowatershed.org

 Laurent Nickel, Stewardship Technician